smohith/cp4i-install/README.md

    <ins>**Warning**</ins>: If the `IBM Operator for Redis` operator remains indefinitely in an `Installing` state you can simply ignore the message.
 This will only affect the deployment of the `Aspera` capability.
 However, if you really want to fix the problem refer to `Appendix B`.

-   When complete the result should look something like the following with `Succeeded` as status:
+   When complete the result should look something like the following with `Succeeded` as status across all namespaces:

    ![cp4i-operators-installed.png](images/cp4i-operators-installed.png)